rayotoo/Neuroscience.github.io/index.md

 ## Central Control of Respiration - Central control of the Digestive System Consciousness and Sleep

-## 1. Explain the possible reasons why breathing is adversely affected in COVID-19 and search the
+## Possible reasons why breathing is adversely affected in COVID-19 and search the
 literature for a possible mechanism of viral infection of the cardiorespiratory center in the brainstem.

 ### Solution
-+ a.
-One inhales the virus, and it gets into the mucous membrane of one’s throat.
++ One inhales the virus, and it gets into the mucous membrane of one’s throat.
 The virus then moves down the respiratory tract which includes airways of the lungs, nose and throat.
 These airways have the ACE2 receptor which is known to be the functional receptor of SARS-CoV.
 The observed breathing defects seen in COVID patients can be attributed to two main lung